 How can you trust that your interior designer (ID) has your best interests at heart and is the best fit for the job?
 For Ohmyhome Senior Interior Designer Demi Goh, it boils down to five critical questions.
 Asking these questions enables an interior designer to truly understand your home renovation goals, she says.
 So if they do, be assured that your home is in good hands.

-5 key questions a good ID will ask you
+5 key questions a good interior designer will ask you

 - Do you have a floor plan?